sranins/BusinessApplication-ReleaseNotes/template.md

 ### Regional availability
 List whether this feature is available globally or restricted to specific regions.

+## Tell us what you think
+Include an alias or link for feedback for the feature.

 ## We'd like to thank
-- Link to ideas/User voice item
+Link to ideas/User voice item.